msaroufim/How-to-make-AI-for-video-games-using-Reinforcement-Learning/README.md

 It's important to note that all you need to build game AI is encode what are the actions your agent can take and a snapshot of the state of the game at any point in time (e.g: health bars, number of resources left etc..)

 ## What you will learn
-1. Setting up
+1. Setting up Tensorflow and Open AI gym on a docker container
-2. Go over Q learning and other basic RL algorithms
+2. Go over Q learning and how it can work for small games
-3. Upgrade to deep Q learning
+3. Upgrade to deep Q learning for larger games
+4. Making the appropriate changes to your game to make hooking up AI really easy using UnityML agents

 # Setting up
-I used a docker image to get setup quickly, I'd recommend you do the same unless you wanna your whole weekend installing stuff. https://hub.docker.com/r/eboraas/tensorflow/
+I used a docker image to get setup quickly, I'd recommend you do the same unless you wanna spend your whole weekend installing stuff. https://hub.docker.com/r/eboraas/tensorflow/

 # Q learning and deep Q learning
 Refer to the notebook which should have all the info you need